 This is a scattered group of small-scale cottages in a cul-de-sac sloping down towards the marshes to the east.
-At one time it was quite separate from the main village centred on The Street.
-Then a series of widely spaced pairs of semi-detached houses were built in the late nineteenth century along Bakers Road.
+At one time it was quite separate from the main village.
+Then a series of widely spaced pairs of semi-detached houses were built along Bakers Road in the late nineteenth century.
 Finally, the late 20th to early 21st century development on both sides of Bakers Road, essentially "suburban" in form, has joined these two parts of the village together.
-However, the lie of the land and the informal layout of its buildings, gardens and paddocks allows the City to retain much of its essential character.
+However, the lie of the land and the informal layout of the City's buildings, gardens and paddocks allows it to retain much of its essential character.